cmfcmf/OpenWeatherMap-PHP-API/README.md

 - `CurrentWeather.php` Shows how to receive the current weather.
 - `WeatherForecast.php` Shows how to receive weather forecasts.
 - `WeatherHistory.php` Shows how to receive weather history.
+- `UVIndex.php` Shows how to receive uv index data.
 - `Cache.php` Shows how to implement and use a cache.

 Contributing